 Signs and Symptoms of Cataracts

 Symptoms of a cataract can often include the development of blurry or foggy vision or the feeling of a “film” over an eye.
 Other symptoms can include changes in color vision and problems driving at night.
 Glare from oncoming headlights and even glare during the day can be additional symptoms of cataracts as can double vision and poorer vision in contacts and with glasses.

 Diagnosis of Cataracts

-At Ardmore Premier Eye Care, Dr. Ryan Parker optometrist in Ardmore, Oklahoma will conduct a complete ocular history and physical to rule out cataracts.
+At Ardmore Premier Eye Care, our optometrist in Ardmore, Oklahoma will conduct a complete ocular history and physical to rule out cataracts.
 As part of this exam, dilating drops will be placed in both eyes to dilate the pupils and allow for an examination of the lens and retina to determine if cataracts are present.
 In addition, a Slit Lamp exam will be conducted to examine the structures in the front of the eye including the lens.

 There is no currently proven way to prevent cataracts, but steps can be taken to decrease potential risk factors.
 These include wearing UV blocking lenses, stopping smoking and increasing antioxidant consumption either by eating more green leafy vegetables or taking appropriate supplements.

 If cataracts are minimal and not terribly bothersome, visual symptoms can be monitored with regular visits scheduled to monitor any progression.
 Also, anti-glare coatings can be added to existing glasses lenses and patients can decrease bright light when reading.